se-tuebingen/oopsla-2022-artifact/demo-sources/paper/section2.md

   }
 }
 ```

-We can run the above examples
+With the above definition, we can now run the examples:

 ```effekt:repl
 run {globalCapabilities}
 ```